 Among the Elite Ice Hockey League (EIHL) players on show were Coventry Blaze duo David Clements and Ross Venus, both of whom turned out for the MK Lightning.
-Ben Davies, Ben Lake and Matthew Myers were also among the pool of top-flight players that took to the ice alongside the competing teams’ standard rosters.
+Ben Davies, Ben Lake and Matthew Myers were also among the pool of top-flight players who took to the ice in the NIHL.

 Venus registered a goal and two assists in Milton Keynes’ high-scoring defeat on Saturday, with Myers contributing four assists and a goal for the travelling Wildcats.

 Fire up the Zamboni, hockey is coming home